DaXcess/LCVR/README.md

 To install the mod from the source code, you will first have to compile the mod.
 Instructions for this are available in [COMPILING.md](COMPILING.md).

-Next up you'll need to grab a copy of some **Runtime Dependencies** and the **Asset Bundle**.
-You can either grab both of these from [the latest release](https://github.com/DaXcess/LCVR/releases/latest).
+Next up you'll need to grab a copy of some **Runtime Dependencies** and the [**Asset Bundle**](https://github.com/DaXcess/LCVR/blob/thunderstore/lethalcompanyvr).
+You can either grab both of these from [the thunderstore branch](https://github.com/DaXcess/LCVR/tree/thunderstore).
 You can also manually retrieve the **Runtime Dependencies** from a manually compiled Unity project.

 ## Retrieving Runtime Dependencies from a Unity Project